★★★★★970+ Clients Approved

 • creditreport.com.au

 List every entry: the DA listing, every individual default, every enquiry.
 Note the date each was listed.
 This tells you when each entry will naturally expire — and which ones might be removable sooner.
+For more detail, see our guide to steps to rebuild your credit score.

 Step 2: Check Whether Any Pre-DA Defaults Are Removable